6DammK9/nai-anime-pure-negative-prompt/README.md

 - ch01: Common content across models. **Most theory / explaination / derive goes there.**
 - ch02: Model specific contents. **Assumed you've already read ch01 and know the context.**
 - ch03: (coming soon)
+- ch98: Backup from discord server because I think it is not safe to leave them there forever.
 - ch99: Old segments.
 I didn't expect this repo draws stars and some attention.
 The format is being unsuitable again.

 ## So where to start? ##